Immigration and crime: Germany

 According to statistics collected by the German Federal Criminal Police Office (BKA), the number of immigrants suspects of sexual offenses in Germany has gone up in absolute numbers, while simultaneously the number of German perpetrators has gone down.
 At least one immigrant was identified as a suspect in 3404 sexual offense cases in 2016, which were twice as many as the previous year.

 From 2016 to 2017, the number of crimes committed by foreigners in Germany decreased from 950000 to 700000, a 23% reduction.
-The reduction was largely due to fewer illegal immigrants arriving or remaining in the country.
+According to Interior Minister Horst Seehofer, the reduction was largely due to fewer illegal immigrants arriving or remaining in the country.
 DW reported in 2006 that in Berlin, young male immigrants are three times more likely to commit violent crimes than their German peers.
 Hans-Jörg Albrecht, director of the Max Planck Institute for Foreign and International Criminal law in Freiburg, stated that the "one over-riding factor in youth crime [was] peer group pressure."
 Whereas the Gastarbeiter in the 50s and 60s did not have an elevated crime rate, second- and third-generation of immigrants had significantly higher crime rates.

 Greece

 Illegal immigration to Greece has increased rapidly over the past several years.
 Tough immigration policies in Spain and Italy and agreements with their neighboring African countries to combat illegal immigration have changed the direction of African immigration flows toward Greece.
 At the same time, flows from Asia and the Middle East—mainly Pakistan, Afghanistan, Iraq, and Bangladesh—to Greece appear to have increased as well.
-By 2012 it was estimated that more than 1 million illegal immigrants entered Greece.
+By 2012, it was estimated that more than 1 million illegal immigrants entered Greece.
 The evidence now indicates that nearly all illegal immigration to the European Union flows through the country's porous borders.
 In 2010, 90 percent of all apprehensions for unauthorized entry into the European Union took place in Greece, compared to 75 percent in 2009 and 50 percent in 2008.

 In 2010, 132,524 persons were arrested for "illegal entry or stay" in Greece, a sharp increase from 95,239 in 2006.
 Nearly half of those arrested (52,469) were immediately deported, the majority of them being Albanians.
 Official statistics show that immigrants are responsible for about half of the criminal activity in Greece.